wpmetabox/docsv2/docs/extensions/mb-relationships.md

 Assume you have 2 custom post types: student and class.
 Each student can join 1 or more classes (many-to-many relationship).
 Now how to get the classmate of the given student A?

 Since version 1.2.0, the plugin introduces new API to get sibling items.
-To get sibling of a post, simply add `'sibling' => true` to the query as follows:
+To get sibling of a post, add `'sibling' => true` to the query as follows:

 ```php
 $siblings = new WP_Query( [